mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 ### For the dev team

 The dev team worked smoothly while I was traveling.
-There were a few minor tasks blocked on a decision from me, but the team knew enough about the roadmap that they could proceed forward without me.
+There were a few minor tasks blocked on a decision from me, but the team knew enough about the product roadmap that they could proceed forward without me.

-I've been working for the past few years to give the dev team more autonomy and responsibility, so I was happy to see that my absence doesn't slow them down much.
+I've been working for the past few years to give the dev team more autonomy and responsibility, so I was happy to see that my absence didn't slow them down much.

 ## Proactive work from the team generates reactive work for the founder